Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Introduction

 This paper is organized as follows.
-In Section \ref{secton2}, we give some precise conditions for the slow-fast system, and describe the Cauchy problem \eqref{sU} satisfied by $\{U^{\varepsilon}\}_{\varepsilon>0}$.
-In Section \ref{secton3}, we introduce the limit Hamiltonian $H^{0}$ that has different forms in the three regimes depending on $\alpha$: supercritical case for $\alpha>2$, critical case for $\alpha=2$ and subcritical case for $\alpha<2$.
-In Section \ref{secton4}, we derive the comparison principle and present the convergence result for solutions of the Cauchy problem \eqref{sU} with $H^{\varepsilon}$ identified in Section \ref{secton2} to the unique viscosity solution of the Cauchy problem \eqref{sU0} with $H^{0}$ identified in Section \ref{secton3}.
-The large deviation principle for the slow variables $\{X_{t}^{\varepsilon}\}_{\varepsilon>0}$ is presented in Section \ref{secton5}.
+In Section \ref{secton2}, we provide some precise conditions for the slow-fast system, and describe the Cauchy problem \eqref{sU} satisfied by $\{U^{\varepsilon}\}_{\varepsilon>0}$.
+In Section \ref{secton3}, we introduce the limit Hamiltonian $H^{0}$ that has different forms in the three regimes depending on $\alpha>1$: supercritical case for $\alpha>2$, critical case for $\alpha=2$ and subcritical case for $\alpha<2$.
+In Section \ref{secton4}, we derive the comparison principle and present the convergence result for solutions of the Cauchy problem \eqref{sU} with the Hamiltonian $H^{\varepsilon}$ identified in Section \ref{secton2} to the unique viscosity solution of the Cauchy problem \eqref{sU0} with the limit Hamiltonian $H^{0}$ identified in Section \ref{secton3}.
+In Section \ref{secton5}, the large deviation principle for the slow variables $\{X_{t}^{\varepsilon}\}_{\varepsilon>0}$ is established, and its application is illustrated with an example.
+Finally, Section \ref{CFC} summarizes our findings as well as directions for future study.